MadoFrog/Canberrachan/README.md

 Localisation
 ------------
-Wanting to have Madochan in your language?
+Wanting to have Canberrachan in your language?
 You can contribute your translations to vichan at this URL:

 https://www.transifex.com/projects/p/tinyboard-vichan-devel/

 Oekaki
 ------
-The big difference between Madochan and Lainchan will be that it uses [PaintBBS NEO](https://github.com/funige/neo/) for oekaki.
+The big difference between Canberrachan and Lainchan will be that it uses [PaintBBS NEO](https://github.com/funige/neo/) for oekaki.
 This doesn't work yet.
 <!--After you pull the repository, however, you will need to download wPaint separately using git's `submodule` feature.
 Use the following commands: